Dongyeongkim/PM_Checker/README.md

 # PM_Checker
-Analytic Methodology of EEG and Sound Source Matching for Musical meditation Using Machine Learning Approaches
+Analytic Methodology of Brainwave and Sound Source Matching for Musical meditation Using Machine Learning Approaches